aviculturist/bird-count/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to load the app.

+## Making changes

+Add or modify a Clarity contract in `./contracts`

+Run `clarinet check`

+Copy or edit `src/pages/index.tsx`, `Next.js` automatically creates routes for additional pages in that directory.

+Files in `src/utils/clarigen` are automatically generated with boilerplate and Clarinet account information by running `yarn clarigen`.

+## Theming

+Integrates Material UI and `styled-components`.

+## Testing

 To run the tests (both `@clarigen/test` and Clarinet examples are included), try:

 ```bash